-You don’t need an ice cream maker to make this refreshing strawberry mint sorbet!
-This simple recipe is made with fresh strawberries and mint leaves and includes a vegan option, too!
+This strawberry mint sorbet is made with fresh strawberries and mint leaves and includes a vegan option, too!
+No ice cream maker required!

 Summers in Greece are HOT!
 So when strawberries are in season, I love making this easy strawberry mint sorbet.
 It’s sweet, slightly tangy, yet cool and refreshing at the same time!
 This healthy summer snack is a perfect way to beat the heat!